 Price dispersion has been documented in several other mortgage markets, but there is little direct measurement of search behavior.
 To highlight that borrower creditworthiness plays a central role in observed search behavior, we plot the search distribution across FICO levels in our loan (Figure 2A) and application data (Figure 2B).
 The median borrower who obtains a mortgage does not search much, having only 2 inquiries on her record (Figure 2, Panel A).
-A borrower at the 75th percentile searches 3 times.
-Mortgage appli-
+A borrower at the 75^{th} percentile searches 3 times.
+Mortgage applicants search substantially more, with a median of 5 (Panel B).
+This result suggests that borrowers who frequently search are less likely to be approved.

-Panel A: Loan-Level Data Set
+Panel A: Loan-Level Dataset

-Panel B: Applicant Data Set
+Panel B: Applicant Dataset

-FIGURE 2.-Inquiry distribution among mortgage borrowers and applicants.
-Notes: Figure plots distribution of inquiries in our loan (Panel A) and application (Panel B) data sets across three time periods: before the house price peak of September 2006, between the house price peak and end of the crisis in 2009, and the post-crisis period from the first quarter of 2010 on.
+Notes: Figure plots distribution of inquiries in our loan (Panel A) and application (Panel B) datasets across three time periods: before the house price peak of September 2006, between the house price peak and end of the crisis in 2009, and the post crisis period from the first quarter of 2010 on.
 Dashed lines plot bootstrapped 95% confidence intervals, in which bootstraps are clustered at the origination quarter level.
 Note we drop those with over 11 inquiries in the application data.